-Maries Doublefile Viburnum Viburnum plicatum 'Mariesii'
+Doublefile Viburnum Viburnum plicatum 'var. tomentosum'

-Height: 8 feet Spread: 8 feet

-Sunlight: ○ •

 Hardiness Zone: 6a

 Description:

+One of the highest quality garden shrubs available, with showy flat-topped clusters of white flowers in spring followed by prominent red fruit, a large shrub with an attractive branching habit and good fall color; makes a choice specimen, good in groups

+Ornamental Features

-A truly breathtaking shrub when in bloom, clothed in snowy white flowers in a pinwheel arrangement held atop the branches in spring, as if covered in snow; attractive horizontal branching and good fall color; makes a fantastic specimen shrub Ornamental Features Maries Doublefile Viburnum is draped in stunning white lacecap flowers held atop the branches in mid spring.
+Doublefile Viburnum is covered in stunning white lacecap flowers held atop the branches in mid spring.
 The red fruits are held in abundance in spectacular clusters from mid summer to early fall.
 It has dark green deciduous foliage.
 The serrated pointy leaves turn an outstanding brick red in the fall.

+Landscape Attributes

-Landscape Attributes Maries Doublefile Viburnum is a multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
+Doublefile Viburnum is a multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Maries Doublefile Viburnum is recommended for the following landscape applications;
+Doublefile Viburnum is recommended for the following landscape applications;

-Maries Doublefile Viburnum in bloom Photo courtesy of NetPS Plant Finder
+Doublefile Viburnum in bloom Photo courtesy of NetPS Plant Finder

-Maries Doublefile Viburnum flowers Photo courtesy of NetPS Plant Finder
+Doublefile Viburnum flowers Photo courtesy of NetPS Plant Finder

 - Accent

 - Mass Planting

 - Hedges/Screening

 - General Garden Use

 Planting & Growing

-Maries Doublefile Viburnum will grow to be about 8 feet tall at maturity, with a spread of 8 feet.
+Doublefile Viburnum will grow to be about 12 feet tall at maturity, with a spread of 12 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.

 This shrub does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This is a selected variety of a species not originally from North America.

-Maries Doublefile Viburnum in fall Photo courtesy of NetPS Plant Finder
+Doublefile Viburnum in fall Photo courtesy of NetPS Plant Finder